The book

 Mathematical status

 Most theories begin with equations and ask what they mean.
 PDT reverses that order.
 It begins with physical constraints and asks which mathematical descriptions remain valid within them.
-Quantum mechanics and general relativity become effective descriptions that hold whenever phase behaviour stays coherent.
+Quantum mechanics and general relativity are treated as effective descriptions that emerge whenever phase behaviour remains coherent.

 Units, dimensions and calibration

 Phase itself is dimensionless.
-Physical units emerge during resolution events.
+Physical units become operationally meaningful through realised phase events.
 Phase differentials reveal themselves through energy release, instability, timing variation, entropy production and other measurable effects.
 E = ΔΦc² becomes operationally meaningful through calibration, and familiar quantities are reinterpreted as manifestations of phase-constrained behaviour.

 Phase-snap: the replacement for collapse

 When accumulated phase differentials approach the coherence limit, smooth evolution can no longer continue.
-The system undergoes an irreversible resolution event.
+The system undergoes a deterministic phase snap.
 Only one outcome survives, the process appears random from outside, and irreversibility is automatic.
 Measurement, entropy, memory formation and classical reality all link back to this single mechanism.

 Why phase-snap appears random